 - If you can afford to hire a pet detective, and have one in your area, the good ones are worth their weight in gold for their experience.
 Ask for references, and hire them sooner if you can, before the trail grows cold.
 You can also consider a local phone calling service like FindToto.com

-- The next day, knock on their doors and ask if they have seen your cat, hand them another flyer, and ask if you can look in their garage.
+- The next day, knock on neighbor’s doors and ask if they have seen your cat, hand them another flyer, and ask if you can look in their garage.
 (Them looking is not the same thing, as the cat will likely not come out for them.)

 - Set up a cat feeding spot outside your home: a plastic bowl with some of your cat’s favorite food works well.
 Refresh daily, you can set it in a pie plate of water if ants are an issue.
 Ask neighbors if they can do the same.
 If you notice the food is being touched at all, move the food into a humane cat trap and set it for a few hours each late night.
 Only set the trap while you can directly monitor it, i.e. you are sitting nearby listening, or watching from your home with a clear view of the trap.
 Never leave a trap unwatched, even for a few minutes.
-Sadly, there are countless cases of mentally ill people who think pouring gasoline and lighting cats in cages on fire is fun.
-Also, opossums especially can fatally injure themselves trying to get out of a trap, and should be released immediately if caught.
+Sadly, there are cases of mentally ill people who think pouring gasoline and lighting cats in cages on fire is fun.
+Also, opossums and other wildlife can fatally injure themselves trying to get out of a trap, and should be released immediately if caught.

 Don’t give up too soon!
 Cats are often found weeks after they’ve gone missing.
 We hope these tips help you find your lost cat!